Lombard helps businesses to buy the equipment they need to grow, funding a wide range of assets from business vehicles to machinery.

 The lender has “relationship managers” based throughout the UK, priding itself on catering to the peculiarities of different sectors and local markets.

-Find the right business finance for your company
+Find the best asset financing for your business

 What is asset finance?